Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Martin has bladder dysfunction so is unable to fully empty his bladder and has accidents, and suffers leakage.
 He has to catheterise periodically.
 He has difficulty emptying his rectum as sphincter tone is affected and he suffers constipation.

 Martyn has a dropped foot and reduced sensation down one leg and weakness which causes the leg to give way.
-He also has pain, spasms and cramp in the leg and foot and experiences extreme fatigue.
+He also has pain, spasms, and cramps in the leg and foot and experiences extreme fatigue.
 Sexual function is also impaired which has affected his intimate relationship with his partner.
 Martin received very little by way of NHS rehabilitation and managed his own condition as best he could.

 Martin made a complaint to the NHS about his medical treatment and contacted Tozers to ask for legal advice.